anonymous300502/RansomPy/README.md

 ## Disclaimer

 **Please note that this program is for educational purposes only** and should not be used for any malicious activities.
 The primary goal of this README is to explain the functionality of the program and provide information about the imported modules and functions used in the code.
+The Developers will not be liable to any damage caused by the unethical use of this code.

 ## Modules Used